 Hailed as a “radiant and confident” performer, American mezzo-soprano Cherry Duke “is a singer who communicates both the music and the text impeccably.”
 A regular performer of concert, opera, and new music, she appeared in the world premiere of David T. Little and Royce Vavrek’s opera Dog Days, on tour as a soloist with the American Spiritual Ensemble, with Indiana Repertory Theatre as Mrs. Segstrom in A Little Night Music, and at the annual OPERA America Conference in the New Works Sampler.
 In recent seasons, she performed as a guest artist with the Bay View Music Festival and Missouri Symphony Society and performed Siébel in Faust and Cherubino in Le Nozze di Figaro with Winter Opera Saint Louis, the Third Lady in The Magic Flute with Opera Tampa and Isabella in L’italiana in Algeri with Opera Company of Middlebury.
 She debuted in Beethoven’s Symphony No. 9 under the direction of Gerard Schwarz with Symphoria in Syracuse, New York, and reprises this role in 2016 with the El Paso Symphony Orchestra.
 Additionally, in 2015 she repeated her role in Dog Days with Fort Worth Opera and Los Angeles Opera and in 2016 performs it with New York City’s Prototype Festival.
-Also 2016, she debuted her recital of works by female composers at Converse College and University of Texas at El Paso and later reprised the recital at the National Association of Teachers of Singing Texoma Regional Conference and Northeastern State University.
-In the spring of 2017, Duke debuts with El Paso Opera as Tisbe in La Cenerentola.
-In 2018, she returns to El Paso Opera in the role of Hansel.
+In 2016, she debuted her recital of works by female composers at Converse College and University of Texas at El Paso and later reprised the recital at the National Association of Teachers of Singing Texoma Regional Conference and Northeastern State University.
+In the spring of 2017, Duke debuted with El Paso Opera as Tisbe in La Cenerentola and returned to El Paso Opera in the role of Hansel in 2018.
+In 2019, she sang Third Lady in EPO’s The Magic Flute.
+Also in 2019, Duke sings The Princess in Opera UTEP’s production of Puccini’s Sister Angelica.

-On the opera stage, Cherry Duke has appeared in roles such as the title role in Carmen, Nerone in The Coronation of Poppea, Jo March in Little Women, Hansel in Hansel und Gretel, and Rosina in Il Barbiere di Siviglia.
+On the opera stage, Cherry Duke has appeared in roles such as the title roles in Carmen, Hansel und Gretel, and L’italiana in Algeri, as well as Nerone in The Coronation of Poppea, Jo March in Little Women, and Suzuki in Madama Butterfly.
 As a soloist in several seasons of New York City Opera’s VOX concerts, she has sung a variety of styles, including roles in Scott Davenport Richards’ jazz opera Charlie Crosses the Nation; Don Davis’s salsa-inspired Rio de Sangre; and Gordon Beeferman’s post-modern Ratland.
 With Center for Contemporary Opera, she performed Dellaria’s The Secret Agent, in New York, France and Hungary.
 At Bard’s SummerScape Festival and Joe’s Pub she was featured in Carl Hancock Rux and Diedre Murray’s ”cabaret opera,” The Blackamoor Angel.

 As an orchestral concert soloist, Cherry Duke has performed at major venues such as Carnegie Hall and Avery Fisher Hall.
 She has been a featured soloist in such repertoire as Bach’s B-Minor Mass, St. John and St. Matthew Passions and Weihnachts-Oratorium, Beethoven’s Ninth Symphony, Mass in C and Choral Fantasy, Duruflé’s Requiem, Falla’s El Amor Brujo, Handel’s Messiah, several Haydn masses, Mendelssohn’s Elijah, Mozart’s Vesperes Solennes and Grand Mass in C, Rossini’s Stabat Mater, Saint-Saëns’ Christmas Oratorio, Vaughan-Williams’ Hodie and Magnificat, and most recently, Respighi’s Lauda per la Nativitá del Signore.